rkuo2000/Robotics/_posts/2022-07-29-Raspberry-Pi.md

 if __name__ == '__main__':
     from time import sleep

-    # Connect to the autopilot (pixhawk) from the surface computer,
-    #  via the companion.
     autopilot = mavutil.mavlink_connection('udpin:0.0.0.0:14550')
-    # Wait for a heartbeat from the autopilot before sending commands
     autopilot.wait_heartbeat()

-    # create a gripper instance on servo_1 (AUX output 1)
     gripper = Gripper(autopilot, 1)

-    # open and close the gripper a few times
     for _ in range(3):
         gripper.open()
         sleep(2)